 This site features more than two-dozen folktales popular in Nigeria.
 Anthropomorphic animals are prominently featured in these stories – especially the tortoise, often portrayed as a cunning trickster.
 A small glossary of West African terms is included.

 Europe has a rich folk tradition.
 This site includes several full-length European folktales originating from the Celtic, Germanic, Romanic, and Slavic languages.

 Additional Folklore Resources

 Folklore comprises much more than just folktales.
 It includes folk art and dance, and even folk medicine.
 Check out the resources below to learn more about these other aspects of folklore.

 This article provides a primer on the genre of folk art.
-The article admits that folk art is “difficult to pin down,” but, with the consultation of experts, does a good job of doing just that.
+The article admits that folk art is “difficult to pin down,” but with the consultation of experts, it does a good job of doing just that.

 Here’s another great folk art resource.
-This site provides a definition of folk art, as well as a history of the genre, examples and much more
+This site provides a definition of folk art, a history of the genre, examples, and much more.

-The Society of Folk Dance provides an overview of the types and origin of folk dances, including elaborate ceremonial dances, recreational dances and the enduring nature of folk dance.
+The Society of Folk Dance Historians provides an overview of the types and origin of folk dances, including elaborate ceremonial dances, recreational dances, and the enduring nature of folk dance.

 Learn more about popular folk dances from around the world with photos and descriptions of 10 prominent folk dances.

 Like folktales, folk medicine has been passed down from generation to generation.
 While modern medicine is based on scientific research, folk medicine grew out of observing the natural world and trial and error.
 This article provides a thorough overview of the history of folk medicine.